-The following are a number of difficulties that children may present with in school.
+The following are a number of difficulties that children may present within school.
 Although the list is not exhaustive, it gives some detail of some of these difficulties.
 Any child who may present with any one of these difficulties may require a private or medical assessment for a formal diagnosis.
-To discuss any signs/symptoms of these difficulties please contact the SENDCo- Rachel Roberts (rroberts@htprimary.co.uk)
+To discuss any signs/symptoms of these difficulties please contact the SENDCo/Inclusion Manager.